snowflakedb/snowflake-cli-action/README.md

 ## Safely configure the action in your CI/CD workflow

-### Use OIDC authentication
+### Use WIF OIDC authentication

 _Requires Snowflake-CLI version 3.11 or above._

-OIDC authentication provides a secure and modern way to authenticate with Snowflake without storing private keys as secrets.
+WIF OIDC authentication provides a secure and modern way to authenticate with Snowflake without storing private keys as secrets.
 This approach uses GitHub's OIDC (OpenID Connect) token to authenticate with Snowflake.

-To set up OIDC authentication, follow these steps:
+To set up WIF OIDC authentication, follow these steps:

-1. **Configure OIDC authentication in Snowflake**:
+1. **Configure WIF OIDC authentication in Snowflake**:

    You need to setup service user with OIDC workload identity type